395t/review-assignments/_summaries/radford2021learning_2.md

 The paper used different backbones for image encoder like Resnet-50, 101, RN50x4, RN50x16, RN50x64, ViT-B/32, ViT-B/16, ViT-L/14 and ViT-L/14@336px with the last CLIP model being the best.

 ## TL;DR
-* The CLIP model uses contrastive representation learning with jointly training VIT/Resnet image encoder and transformer text encoder to predict (image, text) pairs.
+* The CLIP model uses contrastive representation learning with jointly training VIT/Resnet image encoder and transformer text encoder to predict (image, text) pairs using the WebImageText dataset introduced by the authors.
 * Large scale natural language supervision (400 million examples) is used to facilitate zero-shot transfer.
 * Zero-shot CLIP models are more robust than supervised ImageNet models of equivalent accuracy as the CLIP model transfers to most of the datasets/tasks.